LePhenix47/HRnet-Data-Table_npm-package/README.md

 Data Table supports the following props:

 - `data`: (required) An *array of objects* that contains the data to be displayed in the table.
+**ℹ Note:** It is important to observe that the naming convention for the data properties must be in `camelCase` .

 - `title`: (optional) A *string* value that adds a caption to the table.